Artist 2.0: Teaser

 On February 11, 2019, A Boogie released a teaser trailer on his YouTube channel.

+Critical reception

+Artist 2.0 divided music critics. iHeart praised the album as A Boogie's "most authentic project yet," noting its exploration of various genres, including rock, R&B, and jazz, reflecting his true self.
+Ratings Game Music commended the deluxe edition for its dynamic flows, infectious melodies, and personal storytelling, particularly highlighting tracks like "Bleed" and "It's Crazy".
+Some reviewers noted that the album's sound became repetitive by track 10, with limited variation in style and production.
+Critics pointed out that the album offered little new to fans, with some suggesting that the deluxe edition tracks were not strong enough to redeem the overall project.

 Commercial performance

 Artist 2.0 debuted at number two on the US Billboard 200 chart, earning 111,000 album-equivalent units (including 3,000 copies in pure album sales) in its first week.
 This became A Boogie's third US top-ten debut on the chart.
 The album also accumulated a total of 149 million in on-demand streams of songs from the album.
 In its second week, the album dropped to number six on the chart, earning an additional 57,000 units.
 On the chart dated July 4, 2020, the album returned to the top 10 (climbing from number 80 to number three) following the release of its deluxe version, selling 43,000 units.
 As of December 2020, the album has earned 774,000 album-equivalent units in the US.
 On July 30, 2021, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over one million units in the United States.